jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _The computing scientist’s main challenge is not to get confused by the complexities of his own making._ ― Edsger W. Dijkstra

-_In theory, theory and practice are the same.
-In practice, they are not._ ― Attributed to many

 _Good judgement comes from experience, and experience comes from bad judgement._ ― Attributed to many

 _In software development, “perfect” is a verb, not an adjective.
 There is no perfect process.
 There is no perfect design.
 There are no perfect stories.
 You can, however, perfect your process, your design, and your stories._ ― Kent Beck

 _All programmers are optimists._ ― Frederick P. Brooks Jr.

+_In theory, theory and practice are the same.
+In practice, they are not._ ― Attributed to many

 _The best theory is inspired by practice.
 The best practice is inspired by theory._ ― Donald Knuth

+_Theory is when you know something, but it doesn't work.
+Practice is when something works, but you don't know why.
+Programmers combine theory and practice: Nothing works and they don't know why._ ― Anonymous

 _Sometimes the problem is to discover what the problem is._ ― Frederick P. Brooks Jr.